georgejjj/georgejjj.github.io/_pages/about.md

 Selected Publications
 -------

+Jiang, Jiajun, Yi-Tsung Lee, Yu-Jane Liu, and Juanjuan Meng.
+"Inattention and credit card repayment date."
+Journal of Economic Behavior & Organization 230 (2025): 106906.

+Jiang, Jiajun, Qi Liu, and Bo Sun.
+"Investor Sentiment, Managerial Manipulation, and Stock Returns."
+Journal of Money, Credit and Banking (2024).

+Zhang, Linlin, Jiajun Jiang, and Yunbi An.
+"Proper fund size: a perspective from both investors and fund managers."
+Quantitative Finance 22.5 (2022): 923-942.

 Jiang, Jiajun, Yu-Jane Liu, and Ruichang Lu.
 "Social heterogeneity and local bias in peer-to-peer lending – Evidence from China."
 Journal of Comparative Economics 48, no. 2 (2020): 302-324.

 Chen, Jia, Jiajun Jiang, and Yu-Jane Liu.
 "Financial Literacy and Gender Difference in Loan Defaults."
 Journal of Empirical Finance 48 (2018): 307–320.